 Inclusivity in Video Games

-Contrary to widespread belief I am not a big time gamer.
+Contrary to widespread belief I’m not a big time gamer.
 Yes, I do own an enormous amount of video games.
-However, I rarely ever play them because I am mentally not able to.
-Thank you, dear game developer who implements a super-duper easy mode, I am grateful for that!
+However, I rarely play them because most games are too complicated for me.
+Thank you, dear game developer who implements a super-duper easy mode, I’m grateful indeed!
 That aside, over the years a handful of games crossed my path that feature an inclusive story and gameplay mechanics.

 The Elder Scrolls V: Skyrim